NixOS/nix.dev/maintainers/how-to-contribute-to-documentation.md

     You can help with

-    - improving discoverability by adding categorization and relevant links
+    - improving discoverability by adding categorisation and relevant links
     - clarifying articles and correcting errors
     - removing redundant information that is already present in curated sources
     - migrating information to other resources.